-The second structural St. Paul was build with significant heavenly inspiration.
-Workers crafted walls of brick and cut stone around colorfully illustrated stained glass windows, portraying the life and works of out Lord.
+The second structural St. Paul was built with significant heavenly inspiration.
+Workers crafted walls of brick and cut stone around colorfully illustrated stained glass windows, portraying the life and works of our Lord.
 The sanctuary was decorated with detailed carpentry.
-A high steeple overlooking the intersection of the church’s corner lot could be see from almost anywhere in Columbus at the time.
+A high steeple overlooking the intersection of the church’s corner lot could be seen from almost anywhere in Columbus at the time.
 From this new church, the established congregation continued its ministry, which included a devotion to missions.

-During a book in the California Gold Rush, St Paul sent congregates to the mining towns out west to aid in the spiritual and physical conditions of the miners and their families.
-Many of the young men filling the church’s pews also departed for the battlefields of Europe during the First Wold War, and then again two decades later for the Second World War.
+During the California Gold Rush, St Paul sent congregates to the mining towns out west to aid in the spiritual and physical conditions of the miners and their families.
+Many of the young men filling the church’s pews also departed for the battlefields of Europe during the First World War, and then again two decades later for the Second World War.